STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

      Example CMake path settings.

-  Inside the 'Where is the source-code' enter the base directory of your |HPX|
+  Inside 'Where is the source-code' enter the base directory of your |HPX|
-  source directory (do not enter the "src" sub-directory!)
-Inside 'Where to build the binaries' you should put in the path where all the building process will happen.
+  source directory (do not enter the "src" sub-directory!).
+Inside 'Where to build the binaries' you should put in the path where all the building processes will happen.
 This is important because the building machinery will do an "out-of-tree" build.
 CMake will not touch or change the original source files in any way.
 Instead, it will generate Visual Studio Solution Files, which